Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupMangaOnPC.md

 2. Open `command prompt` by winkey/search > cmd

 3. Type `pip3 install manga-ocr`
-    - Then just let it download/install for a few mins until its done and you can type again
+    - Then just let it download/install for a few mins until it's done and you can type again
     - If `pip3 is not recognized...` then just `uninstall Python` > `restart` > `install Python` (repeat if it didn't work)

 4. Either Type `manga_ocr` or `manga_ocr "\path\to\sharex\screenshot\folder"`(OCR from a folder only) to start the program, then just minimize the window